anodyne/docs/installation.md

 ### Updating the document root in cPanel

-If your host provides cPanel for managing your site, you can set the document root for your website to point to Nova's `/public` folder with the following steps:
+If your host provides cPanel for managing your site, you can set the document root for your website to point to Nova’s `/public` folder with the following steps:

 1. Log in to cPanel and find the Domains section
 2. Click on Domains or Addon Domains, depending on whether you are modifying the primary domain or an additional domain